 - Emergency management and equipment Rescuing panicked divers

 What do I need to start?

-PADI Advanced Open Water (or qualifying certification from another organisation)
+- You must be certified as a PADI Advanced Open Water Diver or have a qualifying certification from another training organisation.

-Be of 15 years of age or above (12 - 14 years of age for PADI Junior Rescue Diver)
+- Minimum age: 15 years old (12 for PADI Junior Rescue Diver)

 What will I do?